Livable Garden Centre | Livable Basics

 Macro Nutrients

-Macronutrients are essential elements that plants require in relatively large quantities for healthy growth.
-The three primary macronutrients are nitrogen (N), phosphorus (P), and potassium (K).
-These nutrients are needed in larger amounts compared to micronutrients.
+Macronutrients are essential elements required in large quantities for plant growth, including nitrogen (N), phosphorus (P), and potassium (K).

 Magnesium (Mg)

-Mallee refers to a habitat dominated by low-growing, multi-stemmed eucalyptus trees called mallees.
-This habitat is found in arid or semi-arid regions and is adapted to survive in dry conditions.
+Mallee refers to a habitat dominated by low-growing, multi-stemmed trees.
+This habitat is typically found in arid or semi-arid regions and is adapted to survive dry conditions.

 Media/Medium

-In gardening, media or medium refers to the material in which plants are grown.
-It can be soil, compost, peat moss, perlite, or a combination of these.
-It provides a supportive environment for the plant's roots.
+Medium refers to the material in which plants are grown.
+It may include soil, compost, peat moss, perlite, or other components designed to support plant roots.

 Micro Nutrients

-Micronutrients, also known as trace elements, are essential elements that plants need in small quantities.
-They include iron (Fe), zinc (Zn), copper (Cu), manganese (Mn), molybdenum (Mo), boron (B), and chlorine (Cl).
-Although plants require these nutrients in smaller amounts, they are still vital for their growth and overall health.
+Micronutrients are essential elements that plants need in small amounts.
+These include iron (Fe), zinc (Zn), copper (Cu), manganese (Mn), molybdenum (Mo), boron (B), and chlorine (Cl).

 Mountain Slopes